snowcap/SnowcapI18nBundle/README.md

 - A @I18nRoute annotation to handle localized routes based on locale prefixes
 - A few twig functions and filters

-**Caution:** This bundle is developed in sync with [symfony's repository](https://github.com/symfony/symfony).
-For Symfony 2.2.x, you need to use the 2.2.x branch of the bundle.

 [![Build Status](https://secure.travis-ci.org/snowcap/SnowcapI18nBundle.png?branch=master)](http://travis-ci.org/snowcap/SnowcapI18nBundle)